-In our previous post, we explained why leveraging declared data in addition to behavioral or transactional is the best way to extend the value of your existing customers.
-This guide will give you the do's and don'ts of collecting declared data through engaging interactive content such as quizzes, tests, or polls for successful data-driven marketing campaigns.
+In our previous post, we explained why leveraging self-identified (declared) data in addition to behavioral or transactional is the best way to extend the value of your existing customers.
+This guide will give you the do's and don'ts of collecting self-identified data through engaging interactive content such as quizzes, tests, or polls for successful data-driven marketing campaigns.

-First-party declared data is a type of data that has been willingly and actively given to your company by your customers.
-The value of declared data is in its relevance and accuracy compared to those of others.
-If you can utilize declared data in a way that allows you to fully engage with your audience, you can have the ability to capture their motivations, interests and preferences at scale; allowing you to create a truly personalized customer experience.
+First-party self-identified data is a type of data that has been willingly and actively given to your company by your customers.
+The value of self-identified data is in its relevance and accuracy compared to those of others.
+If you can utilize self-identified data in a way that allows you to fully engage with your audience, you can have the ability to capture their motivations, interests and preferences at scale; allowing you to create a truly personalized customer experience.

 Passively collecting marketing data limits your chance for growth since the information about your customers is not enough to build accurate buyer personas.
 In addition, interacting with your customers raises both trust and engagement that increases customer loyalty and boosts retention rates.